JuqnDev/JuqnDev/README.md

-- 👋 Hi, I’m @JuqnDev
+- Hi, my name is Juan.
-- 🌱 I’m currently learning Java & Python
+- I’m currently learning Java & Python

 <!---
 JuqnDev/JuqnDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.